Alana Beard

 Alana Monique Beard (born May 14, 1982) is an American former professional basketball player.
-After playing college basketball for the Duke Blue Devils, she was drafted second overall by the Washington Mystics in the 2004 WNBA Draft.
+After playing college basketball for the Duke Blue Devils, she was drafted second overall by the Washington Mystics in the 2004 WNBA draft.
 She signed on with the Los Angeles Sparks as a free agent in 2012.
 Beard was the 2017 and 2018 WNBA Defensive Player of the Year.
-However, she was injured next season, only contributing a few points for the Sparks.
 Beard announced her retirement from the WNBA on January 23, 2020.
+She was inducted into the Women's Basketball Hall of Fame in 2025.

 Early years

 Beard was born in Shreveport, Louisiana, on May 14, 1982, to LeRoy and Marie Beard.
-She played for Southwood High School in Shreveport, Louisiana, where she led her team to four consecutive state titles.
+She played for Southwood High School in Shreveport, where she led her team to four consecutive state titles.
 The team compiled a record of 144–6 while she was on the team.
 She scored 2,646 points during her four years, and finished her high school career with 53 consecutive victories.
 Beard was named a WBCA All-American.
 She participated in the 2000 WBCA High School All-America Game, where she scored fifteen points.